-The Conjunctivitis PPP (2018) does not address the use of a dexamethasone intracanalicular ocular insert for the treatment of AC due to the more recent approval of this indication in October 2021.
+The Conjunctivitis PPP (2018) does not address the use of dexamethasone intracanalicular ocular insert for the treatment of AC due to the more recent approval of this indication in October 2021.

-The report recommends adding a brief course (1 to 2 weeks) of topical corticosteroids with a minimal side effect profile if the symptoms are not adequately controlled and includes a list of topical medications for seasonal AC.
+The report advises that a brief course (1 to 2 weeks) of topical corticosteroids with a low side effect profile can be added to a treatment regimen if the symptoms are not adequately controlled and provides a list of topical medications that can be used for seasonal AC.